gospacedev/lunar/README.md

 # Lunar

-Lunar is a music player for terminal enthusiasts
+Lunar is a music player for terminal enthusiasts.

 ## Build